Alex Call Player Props: Nationals vs. Dodgers

-The Washington Nationals, including Alex Call (.189 slugging percentage in past 10 games, including zero home run), take on starting pitcher Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Monday at 9:10 PM ET.
+The Washington Nationals, including Alex Call (.220 on-base percentage in past 10 games, 80 points below season-long percentage), take on starting pitcher Tony Gonsolin and the Los Angeles Dodgers at Dodger Stadium, Tuesday at 10:10 PM ET.

 Alex Call Game Info & Props vs. the Dodgers